 Albany Ring Road

-Albany Ring Road (ARR) is a proposed heavy haulage freight route around the City of Albany for the transport of grain, fertilizer, woodchips and other goods to and from the Port of Albany.
-Currently Albany Highway and South Coast Highway form the only available route for heavy vehicles travelling from inland areas to the Port of Albany.
+The Albany Ring Road will provide a freight route of 11.5 km around the City of Albany for the transport of grain, fertilizer, woodchips and other goods to the Port of Albany.

-ARR will link the existing major roads and highways radiating from Albany.
-It will bypass urban areas and improve access to the Mirambeena Strategic Industrial Area.
+The Ring Road will link the existing major roads and highways radiating from Albany, bypassing urban areas and improving access to the Mirambeena Strategic Industrial Area.

-It will also provide an alternative route designed to improve traffic flow on the existing network by reducing heavy vehicle traffic, reducing congestion and enhancing safety for local and tourist traffic.
+It will also take heavy vehicles off existing roads, reducing congestion and enhancing safety for local and tourist traffic.

-Stage One: Chester Pass Road to Albany Highway on Menang Drive - Completed in 2007.
+The first section of Albany Ring Road, from Chester Pass Road to Albany Highway along Menang Drive was completed in 2007.

 The Commonwealth and State Governments have funded the Design & Construction of the remaining part of the project, which will extend the road from Albany Highway, heading south parallel to Link Road and north of the freight rail line before connecting into Princess Royal Drive.

 Following extensive engagement with local stakeholders including the freight industry, the scope was expanded in early 2020 to include bridges at intersections of Albany Highway, South Coast Highway, Hanrahan Road, Frenchman Bay Road and the freight railway line.